General info

 However, buying online is not only more comfortable but allows you to reduce the price of your yearly pass by the waste collection fee you’ve paid – read further about that:

-After filling in the online application you need to have your details verified at the main city transport office – just this once, though, next years this step will be skipped.
-Then you can log in to your account, click on a green button Podat žádost o dotaci (Apply for the refund) on the homepage and fill in your bank account details.
-The authorities have up to 180 days to process your request.
+Log in to your account, click on the green button Podat žádost o dotaci (Apply for the refund) on the homepage, and fill in your bank account details.
+The authorities have up to 180 days to process your request, but usually, they send you the money within a month.

 Should you have any more questions, feel free to contact the city transport office at salinkarta@brno.cz or call the Environmental Department at 542 174 320 – they do speak English.